No Method Just Madness - Arty Journal Page

 arty treasures used ...

-Gel printing plate, 5x7 or 6x6 inch size.
+- Gel printing plate, 5x7 or 6x6 inch size (smaller is easier to hold and flip over).

 Dylusions stamps - High Tea, Funny Bunny, The Cat and I, Toadstool Town, Foliage Fillers, No Place Like Gnome, Churchill and Friends, Thoughts in my Head, Stripy Curlicues, Get Your Rocks On, Full Blown Circus.